docker/docs/content/desktop/extensions/private-marketplace.md

 > **Important**
 >
-> Your developers will only be able to install the version of the extension that you’ve listed.
+> Your developers can only install the version of the extension that you’ve listed.
 { .important}

 ## Step four: Generate the private marketplace